vercel/examples/ci-cd/github-actions/README.md

 ---
 name: Github Actions Deploy
 slug: github-actions-deploy
-description: Deploy to Vercel with your customer GitHub Actions CI/CD.
+description: Deploy to Vercel with your custom GitHub Actions CI/CD.
 ---

-# Bring Your Own CI/CD - Github Actions
+# Bring Your Own CI/CD - GitHub Actions

-This example shows how to use the Vercel CLI and Github Actions to deploy to Vercel with your own custom pipeline.
-You can generate preview deployments, deploy to production when code is merged into the main branch, and enable rollbacks by reverting PRs.
-This is useful for both users of Github.com who want more CI/CD control as well as Github Enterprise Server users who can't leverage Vercel's built-in git integration.

-## How to Use

-### Project Setup

-After you clone the repo, you will notice there are two example pipelines for a trunk-based development workflow in the `.github/workflows` folder.
-One is for preview and one is for production deployments:
+You can use Vercel with GitHub Actions as your CI/CD provider to generate Preview Deployments for every `git` push and deploy to Production when code is merged into the `main` branch.

+This approach is useful for developers who want full control over their CI/CD pipeline, as well as GitHub Enterprise Server users, when can’t level Vercel’s [zero-configuration git integration](https://vercel.com/docs/concepts/git/vercel-for-github) currently.

+## Building Your Application

+You can build your application locally (or in an Action) without giving Vercel access to the source code through `vercel build`.
+Vercel automatically detects your frontend framework and generates a `.vercel/output` folder conforming to the [Build Output API specification](https://vercel.com/blog/build-output-api).

+`vercel build` allows you to build your project within your own CI setup, whether it be GitHub Actions or your own in-house CI, and upload *only* those build artifacts (and not the source code) to Vercel to create a deployment.

+## Configuring GitHub Actions for Vercel

+`vercel deploy --prebuilt` skips the build step on Vercel and uploads the previously generated `.vercel/output` folder from the GitHub Action.

+Let’s create our Action by creating a new file `.github/workflows/preview.yaml`:

 ```yaml
 name: GitHub Actions Vercel Preview Deployment